sixxkr/Karsten_Portofolio/README.md

 | Fusion of ventricular and normal  | 641        | 162        |
 | **Total**                         | **87,554** | **21,892** |

-## Preprocessing

-Several preprocessing steps were applied before training:

-- Label Encoding

-  - Normal = 0

-  - Atrial Premature = 1

-  - Premature ventricular contraction = 2

-  - Fusion of ventricular and normal = 3

-  - Fusion of paced and normal = 4

-- Data Splitting

-  - Training set → split into 80% training and 20% validation

-  - Testing set → used as provided

 ### Class Distribution (after splitting)

 | Class                             | Training   | Validation | Testing    |